samdeman22/Orbis/README.md

 Use to find (and record into an excel file) the position of a ball in a video file!
 I warn though, this was made entirely for my own purposes, I wouldn't rely on this if I were you and needed to do the same.

 #### Overview
-Orbis is a program I made for my _advanced higher physics_ project (SQA), in which I needed a method of measuring a ball's position/velocity/acceleration when rolled into a cone.
+Orbis is a program I made for my _advanced higher physics_ project (SQA) in 2015, in which I needed a method of measuring a ball's position/velocity/acceleration when rolled into a cone.
-My solution was to take high-framerate recording footage of the situation from above, and to then use my own implementation of the Hough Transform for circles over the entire video to find the ball's position.
+My solution was to take high-framerate recording footage of the cone from above, and to then use my own implementation of the Hough Transform for circles over the entire video to find the ball's position.

-Many many results were produced; about 60,000 or so - and I have hilarious memories of this program taking more than a day of pure computation in order to process 7 videos.
+The program is quite slow.
+Though I did not optimise this further as it was entirely for my own purposes.
 I thought to possibly add multithreading and interpolate different frames to seperate threads, but that may require an overhaul.
 Certainly, if the operations outlines in IPOP.java could be run on a GPU then the program would likely be much better at what it does.

 #### Guide
 The main method I use to start the GUI and start processing video when necessary resides in CircleDetector.java (most of the code here was developed using WindowBuilder for eclipse) (most of the code here was also made before I knew how to make clean code ;) ).